How to Get Rid of Ingrown Hair

 Step 2:Soak it with a warm damp washcloth.

 Step 3: Move the brush in a circular motion around the affected area.

 Most people use it in or after the shower

 2. Use TendSkin liquid ingrown hair treatment

-The cruelty animal testing free product is very popular to remove ingrown hairs.
-We actually recommend you use it in combination with the Wizker brush.
+This animal cruelty free product is very popular to remove ingrown hairs.
+I actually recommend you use it in combination with the Wizker brush.